-Table 57: Site Suitability Analysis

-Low Medium High Suitability
+Table 53: Site Suitability Analysis Low Medium High , , Suitability SI.

-SI.
 No. Criteria Rating Criteria for Rating Remarks 1.
-Lega al Suitability 1.a Title and ownership High Clear ownership and possession of Title Deed = High Clear ownership and no possession of Title Deed = Medium No ownership and no possession of Title Deed = Low As per the details provided by the MCC in April 2018, the title deed has been secured.
-1.b Legal claims Low No legal claims = High Potential legal claims = Medium Existing legal claims = Low As per the legal review, the traders, who occupy the shops on the project site, have lease agreements and are liable to pay monthly rent as well.
-The lease agreements shall be duly terminated and would require one-month notice before termination.
-There might be a need to compensate the traders for the value of their shops as per the applicable laws.
-Overall rating Medium ning Considerations 2.a Existing Zoning High Zoned for intended use = High Zoned for non-residential use = Medium Zoned agricultural/residential = Low As per Mbeya Central Area Redevelopment Plan, the bus station is within the area earmarked for institutional use.
-2.b Adjacent Land Use High Adjacent uses office/mixed use = High Adjacent uses non-residential = Medium Adjacent uses residential/agricultural = Low The site is in the built up area of the City and is surrounded by commercial buildings.
-2.c Consistency with Comprehensive Plan High Specific use consistent with master plan = High General use consistent with master plan = Medium Use not consistent with master plan = Low The project is consistent with the Mbeya Central Area Redevelopment Plan.
-Overall rating High 3.
-Site Characteristics
+Leg al Suitability 1.a Title and ownership Medium Clear ownership and possession of Title Deed = High Clear ownership and no possession of Title Deed = Medium No ownership and no possession of Title Deed = Low Plot is owned by the LGA, although the required title deed is yet to be acquired.
+1.b Legal claims Low No legal claims = High Potential legal claims = Medium Existing legal claims = Low As per the legal review, the school, which currently occupies the project site, might need to be compensated with alternative land or in some other form.
+The Headmistress of the school was noncommittal on this issue.
+The LGA is supportive of the change of use given there is due stakeholder consultation and engagement.
+Overall rating Low nning Considerations 2.a Existing Zoning Low Zoned for intended use = High Zoned for non-residential use = Medium Zoned agricultural/residential = Low The surrounding area has a mix of agriculture, various business activities, a school, and residences.
+Existing zoning is not well defined which should be done by the LGA.
+2.b Adjacent Land Use Low Adjacent uses office/mixed use = High Adjacent uses non-residential = Medium Adjacent uses residential/agricultural = Low The area is surrounded by agricultural fields and residences 2.c Consistency with Comprehensive Plan Medium Specific use consistent with master plan = High General use consistent with master plan = Medium Use not consistent with master plan = Low The project is outside the Mbeya Central Area Redevelopment Plan.
+The LGA can